SKuipers/module-dataAdmin/Data Admin/README.md

 Installation instructions:

 1. Backup your database and installation files.
 2. Download and unzip the latest version of the module
 3. Copy the module into your Gibbon modules folder
 3. Login to your Gibbon installation and go to Admin > Manage Modules and press the Install icon

 For support contact sandra.kuipers [at] tis.edu.mo

 Change Log
 ==============

 All notable changes to this project will be documented here.

+## [1.2.0] - 2017-03-06
+### Added
+- Gibbon v13 requirement: updated importer class dependancy
+- Improved internationalization: better handling of multi-byte strings
+- Detects and generates an error for fields that shouldn't have spaces
+- Enum field errors will display a set/subset of expected options
+### Fixed
+- WAMP and Windows support: now handles backslashes in directory path
+- Fixed filetype detection if file extension was uppercase

 ## [1.1.0] - 2016-12-06
 ### Added